johnmaicon92/my-coding-temple-ship-log/advancedNavTech.md

-This is my new navigation method file
+This is my new navigation method file. updated